mikecroucher/Git_Academic_Benefits/Readme.md

 # Further Resources

+**Graphical User Interfaces to git**

+PLACEHOLDER FOR GIT DESKTOP, GIT KRACKEN AND ALL THAT JAZZ

 **Further discussions from scientific computing practitioners that discuss using version control as part of a healthy approach to scientific computing**

 * [Good Enough Practices in Scientific Computing](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510) -